 If the estimate still can’t be verified, the exchange will request additional documentation from the applicant.

-If you’re a freelancer or independent contractor you can send them your most recent 1099′s, but even if you don’t, the government will probably take your word.
+If you’re a freelancer or independent contractor you can send them your most recent 1099′s, but even if you don’t, the government may just take your word.
 Says Jost:

 “Our tax system is largely an honor system.
 For most Americans, there’s no way you can verify in advance what your income will be in a year.
 All you can do is make your best guess.”

 UPDATE: A bunch of people have been asking what a self-employment ledger is, since that’s one of the things the IRS says freelancers can provide to verify their income.
 For most states, there’s no official form– anything that clearly breaks down your income and expenses is a “self-employed ledger.”